Skip to content

 Western Fjords Cycling Guide

-From the UNESCO-listed Geirangerfjord at sea level, climb 1,500 metres to Dalsnibba — one of Norway's longest and most spectacular HC climbs, with 35 hairpin bends and Europe's highest fjord view from a road.
+From the UNESCO-listed Geirangerfjord at sea level, climb 1,500 metres to Dalsnibba — one of Norway's longest and most spectacular HC climbs, with 35 hairpin bends — 11 of them on the Nibbevegen toll road up to the Geiranger Skywalk — and Europe's highest fjord view from a road.
 The route continues through Stryn before finishing at the ferry quay in Hellesylt, where the boat returns to Geiranger across the fjord.

 When I rode this in August 2021, I started from the waterfront in Geiranger at sea level and the climbing began within the first kilometre.
 There is no warm-up here — the road tilts upward immediately and does not relent for 21 kilometres.
 The lower section follows the main road out of Geiranger before branching onto the Nibbevegen toll road.
 Cyclists pass the barrier without dismounting.
 The gradient on Nibbevegen reaches 12.3% in places and the hairpins are tight — I counted them to keep my mind off the effort.